What Is the Best AC Temperature for Energy Savings?

 Get an Annual Tune-Up

-Like any other appliance, your heating and cooling system needs routine checkups to work at its best.
+Like any other appliance, your heating and cooling system needs routine tune-ups to work at its best.
 Be sure to contact a professional HVAC contractor to schedule a tune-up regularly.
 For most furnaces and AC units, it is recommended to schedule maintenance at least once a year.
 You might want to book more frequent appointments if you've been experiencing problems more often than usual.

 Regular professional maintenance is crucial to detecting issues early on before they become more serious.
 By inspecting your unit and addressing problem areas, an HVAC technician will also boost the overall efficiency of your heat and air system.
 A more efficient unit requires less energy to operate, which can end up saving you a significant amount of money in energy costs.